pytorch/vision/references/segmentation/README.md

 # Semantic segmentation reference training scripts

 This folder contains reference training scripts for semantic segmentation.
-They serve as a log of how to train specific models, as provide baseline training and evaluation scripts to quickly bootstrap research.
+They serve as a log of how to train specific models and provide baseline training and evaluation scripts to quickly bootstrap research.

 All models have been trained on 8x V100 GPUs.